Comparative Literature and Society

 Executive Committee on Comparative Literature and Society

-The Institute for Comparative Literature and Society was established at Columbia in 1998 to promote a global perspective in the study of literature and its social context.
+Established at Columbia in 1998, the Institute for Comparative Literature and Society promotes a global perspective in the study of literature and its social context.
 Committed to cross-disciplinary study of literary works, the Institute brings together the rich resources of Columbia in the various literatures of the world; in the social sciences; in art history, architecture, and media; and in the medical humanities.

-The major program in comparative literature and society allows qualified students to pursue the study of literature, culture, and society with reference to material from several national traditions, or in combination of literary study with comparative study in other disciplines in the humanities and social sciences.
-Under the guidance of the director of undergraduate studies, students select courses offered by the various participating departments.
+The major program in comparative literature and society allows qualified students to study literature, culture, and society with reference to material from several national traditions, or in combination of literary study with comparative study in other disciplines in the humanities and social sciences.
+Under the guidance of the director of undergraduate studies, students select courses offered by participating departments.

 Students can choose to complete the regular major in comparative literature and society or the track in medicine, literature, and society.
 Currently the track is not available for the concentration.